 ✩ Individual Art Therapy Sessions specialising in Adolescents at Art Therapy Northern Rivers Studio at Byron Youth Services.

 ✩ Therapeutic Arts and Well-Being Programs

-To discuss bookings for sessions please or for more details particular to your group or organization please contact me via my contact page or email for my referral process and to obtain a referral form for clients.
+To discuss bookings for sessions please or for more details particular to your group or organization please contact me to obtain a referral form for clients.

 ✩ Reduction in Stress and Anxiety

 ✩ Positive self-identity

 ✩ Insight into Illness